nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Additionally, it can be challenging to make the most out of the limited time available by choosing the right friends to play with - those you have the most fun playing with or have great performance at the game.

-#### How gitGud solves the problem and make users' life easier:
+#### How gitGud solves the problem and make users' lives easier:
-gitGud allows users to store both yours and your friends' available timeslots and find matching times to play multiplayer competitive games together - allowing users to identify and coordinate gaming sessions with friends.
+gitGud allows users to store your friends' available timeslots and find matching times to play multiplayer competitive games together - allowing users to identify and coordinate gaming sessions with friends.
 It also allows users to keep track of each friend's competitive gaming performance and rate how much fun they had gaming with a friend after each gaming session.
 These factors are used for gitGud to recommend and help users to decide which friends to play with